 - Will melt when subjected to heat

-- Can be extruded in very thin walls
+- It can be extruded in very thin walls

-THERMOSETTING: A material which will not soften, flow, or distort when subjected to heat and pressure.
-Once extruded over conductor, these compounds will not re-melt, however, they can be burnt or deteriorate due to heat.
+Thermosetting is a material that will not soften, flow, or distort when subjected to heat and pressure.
+Once extruded over a conductor, these compounds will not re-melt.
+However, they can be burnt or deteriorate due to heat.